ndsev/zserio/doc/ZserioLanguageOverview.md

 The basic stone of generic programming in zserio are templates that allow zserio compound types (structure types, choice types, union types) to operate with generic types.
-Such generic types are called template parameters and they will be specified later during template instatiation as template arguments.
+Such generic types are called template parameters and they will be specified later during template instantiation as template arguments.

 Because zserio must check correctness of all template instantiations and because zserio should support generators to almost any kind of programming language (even to language which does not support templates),